Can I take my Landlord to court if my house or flat is in disrepair?

 - Structure and exterior of the building (including plasterwork and windows)

 If the problems in your property do not fall in these categories, such as infestations, bad smells or noise nuisance, you may need to look at a separate procedure.
 These problems come under the Environmental Protection Act 1990.

 If your landlord does not carry out the repairs you can take your landlord to court, but only if you have given them reasonable time to fix the problems.
 There is a guide to what steps you need to take before considering court action.
 This is called the Pre-action Protocol for Housing Disrepair Cases.

 In short, the protocol asks that you do the following:

-1. Step one: Put your landlord on notice
+1: Put your landlord on notice